samschott/maestral/README.md

 - `maestral ls DROPBOX_PATH`: Lists the contents of a directory on Dropbox.
 - `maestral notify snooze N`: Snoozes desktop notifications for N minutes.

-Maestral currently supports the syncing of multiple Dropbox accounts by running multiple instances with different configuration files.
+Maestral supports syncing multiple Dropbox accounts by running multiple instances with different configuration files.
 This needs to be configured from the command line by passing the option `--config-name` to `maestral start` or `maestral gui`.
 Maestral will then select an existing config with the given name or create a new one.
 For example: